fnl/xmltract/README.rst

     Hi there, Bob
     Bob

+Author
-| Author: Florian Leitner (c) 2012
+  Florian Leitner (c) 2012

+License
-| License: Public Domain
+  Public Domain

+Disclaimer
-| Disclaimer: Use at your own risk and sole responsibility, without warranties or conditions of any kind.
+  Use at your own risk and sole responsibility, without warranties or conditions of any kind.

+Note
-| Note: This is derative work based on GLib_ (LGPL) and Libxml2_ (MIT License).
+  This is derative work based on GLib_ (LGPL) and Libxml2_ (MIT License).

 .. _pkg-config: http://pkgconfig.freedesktop.org/
 .. _GLib: http://library.gnome.org/